Analytic quantum weak coin flipping protocols with arbitrarily small bias: Introduction

 \section{Introduction}

-Coin flipping, or coin flipping over the telephone as it was first introduced by Blum \cite{Blum:1983:CFT:1008908.1008911}, is an important cryptographic primitive which permits two parties that do not trust each other to remotely generate an unbiased random bit in spite of the fact that one of them might be dishonest and tries to force a specific outcome.
-In the classical scenario, such a protocol is only computationally secure, which means that the dishonest party can always cheat and force the honest party to accept a certain outcome, if they do not employ computational hardness assumptions \cite{Cleve86}.
-Moving to the quantum scenario, one can distinguish between strong and weak coin flipping (WCF).
-In a strong coin flipping protocol, the desired outcome of each party is not known a priori, i.e., none of the parties know beforehand whether the other prefers outcome $0$ or $1$.
-It has been shown that it is impossible to achieve perfect security in this setting \cite{LO1998177}, and in particular, there is a lower bound on the bias \parencite{Kitaev03} of such a protocol.
+Coin flipping (CF), introduced by Blum \cite{Blum:1983:CFT:1008908.1008911}, is an important cryptographic primitive which permits two distrustful parties to remotely generate an unbiased random bit in spite of the fact that one of them might be dishonest and try to force a specific outcome.
+Like bit commitment (BC) and oblivious transfer (OT), it is a basic primitive for secure 2-party computation, a special case of secure multi-party computation, where the parties need to jointly compute a function on their inputs while keeping these inputs private.
+In the classical scenario, these primitives are shown to be computationally secure, and without extra assumptions (e.g. computational hardness) a dishonest party can always cheat perfectly \cite{Cleve86}.
+Moving to the quantum scenario, BC and OT protocols have a non-zero lower bound on their bias \cite{CK11,Chailloux2013}; achieving perfect security is not possible, but still they perform better than their classical counterparts without computational hardness assumptions.
+The two distinct variants of CF, namely strong CF (SCF) and weak CF (WCF), behave differently in the quantum scenario.
+In SCF the desired outcome of each party is not known a priori, i.e., none of the parties know beforehand whether the other prefers outcome $0$ or $1$.
+Just like for quantum BC and OT, there is a lower bound on the bias of SCF protocols \cite{LO1998177,Kitaev03}.
+The best known explicit quantum SCF protocols had bias $\frac{1}{4}$ \cite{Ambainis04b,NS03,KerenidisNayak04}.
 For a quantum WCF protocol though, where the preferred outcome of each party is known, the situation is different.
-In his seminal work, Mochon \parencite{Mochon07} proved the existence of a WCF protocol achieving arbitrarily close to zero bias, based on an earlier framework introduced by Kitaev.
-Subsequently, the proof was verified and simplified by Aharonov, Chailloux, Ganz, Kerenidis and Magnin \parencite{ACG+14}.
-This proof, though, was not constructive and the description of an explicit protocol was left as an open problem.
-Later, Arora, Roland and Weis designed an algorithm that \textit{numerically} constructs a WCF protocol with arbitrarily small bias \parencite{Arora2019,Arora2018}, and in the present work we report an \textit{analytical} solution to the WCF problem.
+In his seminal work, Mochon \cite{Mochon07} proved the existence of a family of WCF protocols achieving arbitrarily close to zero bias.
+This established WCF to be the strongest known secure 2-party computation primitive which has arbitrarily close to perfect security in the quantum setting while being completely insecure classically (without making further assumptions).
+Moreover, Kerenidis and Chailloux showed that perfect WCF can be used as a block box to obtain the optimal protocols for quantum SCF and BC \cite{CK09,CK11}, i.e. the protocols with the lowest possible bias $\frac{1}{\sqrt{2}} - \frac{1}{2}$, therefore Mochon's result is highly relevant for the whole area of quantum secure 2-party (and multi-party) computation.
+However, his proof was not constructive and the proposal of an explicit protocol with almost zero bias was left as an open problem, while only an explicit protocol with bias $\frac{1}{6}$ was presented.
+In fact, first, a WCF protocol with bias $\frac{1}{\sqrt{2}} - \frac{1}{2}$ was reported \cite{Spekkens2002}, which incidentally matched the \emph{lower bound} for the bias of \emph{SCF} protocols, undermining even the existence of better WCF protocols and the distinction between them.
+Later, Mochon's lengthy and highly technical proof was verified and simplified \cite{ACG+14}, but still a protocol with bias below $\frac{1}{6}$ was missing.
+Last year Arora, Roland and Weis proposed an explicit protocol with bias $\frac{1}{10}$, and designed an algorithm that can \textit{numerically} construct unitary matrices corresponding to protocols with arbitrarily small bias \cite{Arora2019}.
+In the present work, we report the \textit{analytical} solution to the WCF problem, by determining the unitary matrices that constitute WCF protocols with arbitrarily small bias.